EmbarkStudios/opensource/content/how-to.md

 1. Make the repository public.
 1. Add the project to the [embark.dev list of open source projects](https://github.com/EmbarkStudios/opensource-website/blob/main/static/data/data.json).
 1. If the project is a Rust project add it to the [embark.rs list of open source Rust projects](https://github.com/EmbarkStudios/rust-ecosystem#open-source).
-1. Announce the release [our Discord](https://discord.gg/dAuKfZS) opensource channel and any other forums such as [/r/rust](https://reddit.com/r/rust).
+1. Announce the release on [our Discord](https://discord.gg/dAuKfZS) opensource channel and any other forums such as [/r/rust](https://reddit.com/r/rust).
 The ecosystem team can help you with this step.
+They will have the "community team" role on the Discord.

 ## Publishing new versions